Anass-Fajoui/FGE_WebAPP/README.md

 ### NB

 - Update the database configuration in the `app.py` (e.g., username, password, database name) .
+- The credentials for accessing the dashboard are: `admin` as the username and `yourpassword` as the password.

-Enjoy exploring the web app!
+### Enjoy exploring the web app!